7029279/moneyandvotes/README.md

 Visit votesandmoney.com

 Main page: you can click the states in the map to see individual House and Senate races.
+This is Wisconsin Senate race in 2016.
 ![clicakble-map](https://user-images.githubusercontent.com/28686892/64263100-baa18380-cef4-11e9-9e6e-7940fdbb0abc.png)
 Statistics pages: you can see the line graph of three statistics for each state and nationwide.